kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ```

 It can be done for all components (by default), master(`-m`) or specified node(`-n`).
-Upgrading single node is experimental now.
+Upgrading single node is currently experimental.
 If the version is not specified, the script will try to use local binaries.
 You should ensure all
 the binaries are well prepared in the expected directory path cluster/ubuntu/binaries.

 ```console